TRojaner2013/eyeBOLD/README.md

 - Install rust compiler (cargo)
 - Run setup_tools script to build raxtax
 - DISKSPACE!!
 (We are talking about a looooot like idk 200 - 300 GB)
+- Time (

 # Usage

+# Building the database

+The first step is to build the database with data provided by BOLD and GBIF.
+Figure x illustrates the process.
+Some parts are implemented in a sequential order, other parts are executed in parallel.

+Espacially downloading the geo data from GBIF is time consuming.
+The process will take around one or two days depending on your internet connetion.

 # A word about GBIF